ixanza/tranquility/Modified Gameplay.md

 - [Hunterborn](https://www.nexusmods.com/skyrimspecialedition/mods/7900) is a full overhaul to hunting and looting animals and monsters.
 No longer will you be able to obtain pristine pelts from killing wolves and sabre cats.
 Instead, you will need a hunting knife to skin the animal, butcher its meat, and harvest ingredients from it.
 - [Lock Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/14927) overhauls the lockpicking system in Skyrim.
 You now need to invest into your Lockpicking tree to be able to pick locks, or you can smash locks or unlock them via magic if you're specialised enough in those skill trees.
 - [Spellforge](https://www.nexusmods.com/skyrimspecialedition/mods/46482) adds a new, engaging method of spell acquisition through spell crafting.
 You can place a spellforge in any location and begin spellcrafting, and with enough effort you will obtain new spells.
 In order to incentivise the use of this mechanic all Adept+ spellbooks have been removed from the wild and all spellbooks sold by vendors have their prices tripled.
 - [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is a needs and hypothermia mod that requires you to eat, sleep, and drink.
-This mod is disabled by default in Tranquillity.
+This mod is disabled by default in Tranquility.
 If you wish to play with it just enable it in the MCM.

 ## Combat and Enemy Tweaks